madcampos/madcampos.github.io/blog/2023-06-26/web-components-basics.md

 ## But I Already Have `<Insert Framework Here>`!

-Well, that is awesome, although the framework you most probably are talking about is [react](https://react.dev/) or one of it's less popular cousins.
+Well, that is awesome, although the framework you most probably are talking about is [react](https://react.dev/) or one of it's [less](https://angularjs.org/) [popular](https://svelte.dev/) [cousins](https://vuejs.org/).
-But let me tell you something: react is a big pile of garbage. #hot-take 🔥
+But let me tell you something: react is a pile of garbage. #hot-take 🔥

 Now that we got that out of the way, let's talk about web components and why they are cool.

+## Why They Are So #cool?

+The main reason is because it is native to the web, so we don't need to load extra libraries or frameworks to use them.

+They also bring the promise of dropping any new component in and just use it, without having to worry about build tools, compatibility or anything else.
+They are also easy to integrate with any framework you may be using because it is just an html element.

+_I_ particularly like them because they are close enough to how the web platform works that you can understand them without having to learn new hard to grasp concepts.
+Yes, I'm looking at you [currying](https://en.wikipedia.org/wiki/Currying).

 ## The Technical, Boring, Not Fun, Stuff